 And of course, on the contrary, foreground instruments will be the ones bringing volume, lowest and highest frequencies, melodies, and elements of surprise.

-Example of a voice that gradually goes away from the listener (video: click to play)
+Example of a voice that gradually goes away from the listener (full screen for a better view)

 When adding effects, check the result by activating and deactivating them as the song (or the instrument) plays.
 It will help you to see whether an effect is too present, or not enough, whether it is necessary, whether it is too agressive, etc. You may like heavy reverb, but too much of it just drowns it all and makes the song inaudible.
 Control is essential.
 Too little is useless, you might as well remove the effect completely, whereas too much will make everything weighty and will surely waste the whole piece.